avishburamdoyal/The-Impact-of-deck-size-Q-Learning-Blackjack/README.md

 player_choices = ["hit","double down","stand","split"]
 ```

-we create a function that returns the index to cards based on Hi-Lo system to be used by the perfect counter to bet at each round. **playersBet** represents an array for which a **random player** randomly chooses one of the 4 entries as % out of bankroll to bet per round.
+we create a function that returns the index to cards based on Hi-Lo system to be used by the perfect card counter to bet at each round. **playersBet** represents an array for which a **random player** randomly chooses one of the 4 entries as % out of bankroll to bet per round.

 ```python
 def getCount(card):